afandiazmi/afandiazmi/README.md

 - 👋 Hi, I’m @afandiazmi
-- 👀 My research interest in IoT, backend, cracking, hacking
+- 👀 I'm interested in Robotics, IoT, backend, cracking, hacking
 - 🎓 Student of PhD in Technical Vocational Education and Training
 - 💞️ I’m looking to collaborate on any project